llnl/benchpark/docs/modifiers.rst

 - When you initialize your experiment, add ``affinity=on`` to ``experiment init``.
 - A small, separate run will execute in your allocation to record the information.
-- The Affinity modifier will output a text file in the experiment directory which will look like this for ``benchpark experiment init --dest=saxpy saxpy+openmp affinity=on`` on 8 ranks, 2 threads/proc, 1 node:
+- The Affinity modifier will output a text file in the experiment directory which will look like this for ``benchpark experiment init --dest=saxpy --system=system-name saxpy+openmp affinity=on`` on 8 ranks, 2 threads/proc, 1 node:

 .. code-block:: console